jdrosen/spin/draft-rosenberg-dispatch-spin.md

 On the terminating side, the terminating user at some point installs an application which is capable of handling communications for one or more media types (voice, video or messaging).
 The application will register with the terminating OS, using APIs exposed in the OS, that it is capable of acting as a SPIN handler.
 As part of the registration, the application provides the OS with a URI for the service it provides of that media type.
 As discussed below, this can be a proprietary API, or can be a baseline standard protocol.
 In the case of voice, that baseline standard is SIP, and in particular, cloud SIP {{I-D.rosenberg-dispatch-cloudsip}}.

 Later on, a user in an originating application decides to place a call to a number.
 The originating application does not have a user with that number as part of its own service, so it knows it needs to use SPIN to route the call.
 It goes to the operating system on the mobile phone, and requests it to provide a URI for voice communications to the specified phone number.
-The originating OS then prepares an invitation object.
+The originating OS then prepares an SPINvitation object.
 This is a JWT which contains several fields.
 THe fields include the phone number of the originating user (which must be known and verified by the mobile OS), and an HTTP URI that can be used by the terminating OS to send the results back, and the communications service that is requested.
 This HTTP URI will normally contain an embedded Authorization header field that contains a short-lived token, valid to send the results back.
 It then signs the JWT and sends an SMS (more likely, an MMS given the size of the signed object), to the target user's phone number.
-The terminating OS receives the SMS/MMS, and notices that it contains an invitation object, and thus should not be rendered to the user.
+The terminating OS receives the SMS/MMS, and notices that it contains an SPINvitation object, and thus should not be rendered to the user.
 Should the terminating user and its OS not support this protocol, it will end up rendering the MMS.
 The MMS includes some plain text, which can be rendered to the user, indicating that the caller wishes to speak with them, so that the human user can take some action (like a return voice call over the PSTN).

 Assuming the terminating OS supports this protocol, the MMS is absorbed and decoded.
 THe signature is verified and then the communications service is obtained.
 In this example use case, it is for a voice call.
 The terminating OS has an application that has registered itself as a handler for voice.
 Note that, the terminating user might have multiple applications on their OS which can act as handlers for voice.
 In such a case, the mobile OS would offer the user a configuration setting to choose one as a default.

 The app had previously registered itself as a handler and provided a SIP URI for the receipt of calls, something like sip:{number}@provider.com.
 This URI is sent back to the originating OS.
 Rather than sending this back via SMS/MMS, IP communications are used.
 The invitation object contained an HTTP URI which can be used by the terminating OS to send the SIP URI.
 The SPIN protocol defines the exact syntax and semantics of this HTTP POST operation.
 This is received by the originating OS, which then informs the app that it was able to locate the user.
 The originating OS provides the communications URI (in this case, a SIP URI for voice calls).

 Next - the originating app places a SIP call.
 Because we are now dealing with inter-domain and inter-provider calls, secure caller ID is required.
 SPIN requires that STIR passports {{RFC8225}} are included, sent using {{RFC8224}}.
 The originating OS is required to obtain a passport that is valid for the originating user.
-The means by which a mobile OS can generate passports it outside the scope of this specification.
+In this framework, this is done by virtue of the mobile OS having a certificate by which it can perform the signing operation directly.

+There are two ways in which the originating OS can obtain such a certificate.
+In one approach, the mobile OS would perform SMS verification (again, invisibly, by absorbing the SMS it sends to itself), and add an additional check of comparing it agaisnt the mobile numnber the user claimed they owned during provisioning time of the device.
+The mobile OS vendor would be a valid CA, and then generte a certificate valid for that individual phone number.
+In an alternative model, the telco uses certificate delegation {{RFC9060}}, and generates a certificate that is handed to the phone during device provisioning.
+The latter approach is more secure in some ways (as it would no longer depend on SMS forward routability for authentication of a user), but is much harder to deploy.

 The originating app makes an API call into the OS to obtain the passport, which is then returned to the app.
 The app uses its own app-specific protocols to communicate with its servers, and will send the passport and the terminating user's phone number to its service.
 Its service will then send a SIP INVITE to the target number, including the passport in the SIP Identity header field.
 From there, the terminating service can alert its app using the mobile OS push techniques, and a call has been placed.

 The SPIN framework therefore consists of the following:

-1. A standardized syntax for an invitation object that can be sent via MMS
+1. A standardized syntax for the SPINvitation object that can be sent via MMS
-2. A standardized HTTP-based protocol for providing URIs for communications
+2. A standardized HTTP-based protocol for providing URIs for communications - the actual SPIN on the wire protocol
 3. Recommendations for mobile OS vendors on APIs they should provide to enable SPIN, without actually specifying any details of what those APIs look like
-4. Requirements for communications protocols needed for voice, video and messaging between app providers
+4. Specifications for communications protocols needed for voice, video and messaging between app providers

-# Invitation Object Syntax
+# SPINvitation Object Syntax

-To be filled in.
+This will be a JWT that contains:

+* The desired media type, one of an enumerated set
+* An HTTP URI for a callback

+Details TBD.

-# Protocol for Providing URIs
+# SPIN Protocol for Providing URIs

 To be filled in